flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ![You can buy a separate cartridge that does AC to DC conversion instead [@photography-amos], designed to connect the SNES power brick.](io/acpack.png){.tabs-nested-last title="AC Pack"}

 Also, because the controller is also supposed to supply power, it comes with a removable battery magazine on the back.
 The cartridge is called **Tap** and fits six AA batteries.
-If users got fed up with looking for batteries after any of the six wears out, they could also to buy a different tap which connects to an external power supply.
+If users got fed up with looking for batteries after any of the six wears out, they could also buy a different tap that connects to an external power supply.

-In the case of using the latter accessory, playing with everything interconnected with cables may feel like a house of cards (specially if you can't look at during gameplay) but I guess that's the price to pay if you don't want to worry about batteries 🙂.
+In the case of using the latter accessory, playing with everything interconnected with cables may feel like a house of cards (especially if you can't look at it during gameplay) but I guess that's the price to pay if you don't want to worry about batteries 🙂.

 {.close-float}

 ## Operating System

-The V810's starts execution at address `0xFFFFFFF0H`.
+The V810 starts execution at address `0xFFFFFFF0H`.
 That means that when the Virtual Boy is switched on, it will look for instructions from that address.
 That being said, that location is found on the cartridge ROM.
-This means that the game has the upper hand for the initialisation of the hardware.
+This means that the game has the upper hand in the initialisation of the hardware.

 Also, there isn't any BIOS chip to be found on the motherboard, so there won't be any operating system or any abstraction layer to help simplify operations.

 ### House chores

-For this reason, Nintendo instructed developers to perform a number of chores to ensure the proper functioning of this console, these include:
+For this reason, Nintendo instructed developers to perform several chores to ensure the proper functioning of this console, these include:

 - WRAM is usable only after 200 microseconds (0.0002 seconds) since the console's startup, so the docs contain a list of steps that games must follow to wait for this.
 - The game must fill the Column table.
 To recall previous explanations, the 'active display' period has a variable angular velocity.
-To prevent some columns of the frame being narrower than others, games fill up a table in DRAM that provides corrections.
+To prevent some columns of the frame from being narrower than others, games fill up a table in DRAM that provides corrections.
 To make things easier, Nintendo provided a default Column table in their SDK that games could use.
-  - The table can be also be amended any time during gameplay, and because it consequently controls the amount of LED emission, the table also serves as a mechanism for adjusting the amount of brightness per column.
+  - The table can also be amended at any time during gameplay, and because it consequently controls the amount of LED emission, the table also serves as a mechanism for adjusting the amount of brightness per column.

 ## Games